bermarte/30-Days-Of-JavaScript/readMe.md

 #### Arithmetics

-Now, let us practice more writing JavaScript codes using _`console.log()`_ on Google Chrome console for number data types.
+Now, let us practice writing JavaScript codes using _`console.log()`_ on Google Chrome console for number data types.
 In addition to the text, we can also do mathematical calculations using JavaScript.
 Let us do the following simple calculations.
-It is possible to write JavaScript code on Google Chrome console can directly without the **_`console.log()`_** function.
-However, it is included in this introduction because most of this challenge would be taking place in a text editor where the usage of the function would be mandatory.
+It is possible to write JavaScript code on the Google Chrome console directly without the **_`console.log()`_** function.
+However, it is included in this introduction because most of this challenge would take place in a text editor where the usage of the function would be mandatory.
 You can play around directly with instructions on the console.